tdauth/wowr/README.md

 * Add all credits from this README to the map to make them appear in the quest log.
 * Add all changes to the ChangeLog in the quest log by adding them in [WoWReforgedCredits.j](./src/wowr/WoWReforgedCredits.j).
 * Make sure that the global variables for the map and the game are split into the proper trigger editor folders.
 There should be no top level "Variables" folder in trigger editor.
-* Make sure that the modified files [common.j](./wowr.w3x/Scripts/common.j) and [common.ai](./wowr.w3x/Scripts/common.ai) are up to date with the latest Warcraft III: Reforged patch.
+* Make sure that the modified files [common.j](./wowr.w3x/Scripts/common.j) and [common.ai](./wowr.w3x/Scripts/common.ai) are up to date with the latest official Warcraft III update.
 * Use [check.bat](./scripts/check.bat) (Windows) or [check.sh](./scripts/check.sh) (Linux) to check all JASS scripts and FDF files.
 It uses the JAR fdfparser-1.0.jar from [WarsmashModEngine](https://github.com/Retera/WarsmashModEngine) for FDF parsing.
 * Check all translation files in the [_Locales](./wowr.w3x/_Locales/) folder.
 Use [diffstrings.bat](./scripts/diffstrings.bat) (Windows) or [diffstrings.sh](./scripts/diffstrings.sh) (Linux) to compare the translation files with the original ones.
 * Make sure that savegames still work by saving and loading.